 In recent years, surrogacy has become a common form of assisted reproduction.
-If you’re looking to learn more about surrogacy, you’ve come to the right place!
+If you’re looking to learn more about surrogacy or gestational surrogacy, you’ve come to the right place!
 So, what is surrogacy?

 Surrogacy is when a woman bears a child for another person or couple, becoming pregnant either through in vitro fertilization (IVF) or intrauterine insemination (IUI).